CasparKielwein/Aaargh/Classes.md

 #### Warlocks Curse
 ##### Lvl 1: Curse
-Cost: 1 Power Point
+Cost: 1 Power-Point
 As a full action you can put your curse on an enemy.
 The curse lasts until the end of the encounter.
-Whenever you cast a spell to target the cursed enemy, the power point cost of that spell is reduced by one.
+Whenever you cast a spell to target the cursed enemy, the Power-Point cost of that spell is reduced by one.

 ## Disciplines:
 ### Fire